-Responsibilities ge; the harbor is not a storage Public Works Harbor expansion is expensive; the harbor should be fully sers.
-Dead boats can also be an environmental hazard if no ink or leak.
-Strategies Continue to get rid of boats not paying moorage; the harbor is not a storage facility or museum.
-Harbor expansion is expensive; the harbor should be fully utilized by active users.
-Dead boats can also be an environmental hazard if no one is responsible for making sure they don't sink or leak. • Objective Remove derelict vessels
+Objective Strategies Responsibilities Remove derelict vessels Continue to get rid of boats not paying moorage; the harbor is not a storage Public Works facility or museum.
+Harbor expansion is expensive; the harbor should be fully Port and Harbor utilized by active users.
+Dead boats can also be an environmental nazard if no one is responsible for making sure they don't sink or leak.